thancock20/computer-science-and-web-development/books/es6-beyond/notes.md

 * Modules allow private encapsulation of implementation details with a publicly exported API.
 Module definitions are file-based, singleton instances, and statically resolved at compile time.
 * Classes provide cleaner syntax around prototype-based coding.
 The addition of `super` also solves tricky issues with relative references in the `[[Prototype]]` chain.

-These new tools should be your first stop when trying to improve the architecture of you JS projects by embracing ES6.
+These new tools should be your first stop when trying to improve the architecture of your JS projects by embracing ES6.

 ## Async Flow Control